Physics-Informed Feature Engineering

 Brief History of the SI

-The 1875 Metre Convention created the BIPM.
-In 1960, the 11th CGPM adopted the International System of Units (SI) with six base units (mole added 1971).
-Units were redefined over time using natural constants, culminating in the 2019 revision based entirely on fundamental constants.
+Originated during the French Revolution (1799: platinum metre/kilogram standards).
+The 1875 Metre Convention created BIPM.
+The modern SI was adopted in 1960 with six base units (mole added 1971), culminating in the 2019 revision based entirely on fundamental constants.

 Examples of Derived Units for Energy